 A healthcare provider should assess your child for lead poisoning starting at 6 months old to 1 year old.
 If your child has high levels of lead, IPC recommends you identify and remove the source of lead.
 If the source of lead cannot be readily identified or removed, the child should be removed from the environment.

 Children with high lead levels in their blood may not have any symptoms.
 The long-term effects however can be serious.
 These include disabilities, decreased growth, hyperactivity and impaired hearing.
 In addition, damage can occur to other vital organs, such as the kidneys and stomach.

 Reduce your child’s exposure to lead with these actions:

 IPC is here to help.
 Don’t wait for symptoms of lead poisoning if you suspect your child was exposed to lead or other environmental poisons.
 Call our toll-free helpline at 1-800-222-1222 for treatment advice.
 We’re available 24 hours a day, every day of the year.

-Our course covers poison prevention in seven short lessons.
-It offers CE credit and free IPC giveaways.
+Our course covers poison prevention in seven short lessons and quizzes.
+It offers continuing education credit and free IPC giveaways.

 IPC offers free poison prevention resources to empower parents, teachers and public officials in preventing poisonings.